D2-mods/Misc-kits/d2-randomkits/readme.txt

 v3.5
 - Made a function more efficient.
 Cuts a few seconds off install time.
+- EEs that don't support v2.0+ opcodes will now be treated as classic BG2 engine.

 v3.4
 - IWDEE: Jesterblade gets the Jester bonus effect from Jester's Bag item (extra random item).